Joseph T. Heistand: Ordained ministry

-Heistand was ordained deacon in June 1952 and as a priest on December 9, 1953, by his father in Trinity Church, Tyrone, Pennsylvania.
+Heistand was made deacon in June 1952 and ordained as a priest on December 9, 1953, by his father in Trinity Church, Tyrone, Pennsylvania.
 His first post was as deacon-in-charge, and then rector of Trinity Church in Tyrone, Pennsylvania.
 In 1955, he became senior assistant, and then rector of St Paul's Church in Richmond, Virginia.
 Whilst at St Paul's, he was involved in the city's racial integration program and founded the Oral School for Deaf Children and the Adult Center for the Physically Handicapped.
 Between 1969 and 1976, he served as rector of St Philip's in-the-Hills Church in Tucson, Arizona.

 Episcopacy

 Heistand was elected Coadjutor Bishop of Arizona in 1976 and was consecrated on August 28, 1976, by Presiding Bishop John Allin, and co-consecrated by his father J. Thomas Heistand and Robert Bruce Hall, Bishop of Virginia.
 He succeeded as diocesan bishop in 1979.
 During his time as bishop in Arizona, Heistand presided over the first ordination of a woman in the diocese.
 He retired in 1992.
 He died on October 14, 2008, in Richmond, Virginia.